victordalosto/unit-conversion/Readme.md

   },
   "result": {
     "info": {
-      "uri": "/api/length/example",
+      "title": "This endpoint provides functionality to convert AREA measurement units.", "types": "[HM2, CM2, DM2, KM2, UM2, YD2, M2, MM2, IN2, FT2]",
-      "about": "Check the /example endpoint for a usage example."
+      "about": "Check the example endpoint for a usage example.", "uri": "/example"
     }
   }
 }